These tips and advice from careers professionals will help you make the most of your Festival experience

 Find out who is going to be there and identify who you want to meet.
-Research the Organisation (and the person, if possible) this will give you the foundation for an intelligent conversation.
+Research the organisation (and the person, if possible) as this will give you the foundation for an intelligent conversation.

 Top tip - The Careers Fair App will help with your research

-People are going to ask about you so be ready with a few success stories that illustrate who you are and what you can offer, this can increase your confidence in approaching people.
+People are going to ask questions about you, so be ready with a few success stories that illustrate who you are and what you can offer.
+This can increase your confidence in approaching people.

 Top tip - Research what your target organisations look for in employees - see point 1